fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Let's study the state handling a bit closer as a lot of stuff seems to be happening under the hood and it differs a bit from the methods used in the course so far.

 The state management is built using the React Hooks [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) and [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer).
-This is quite a good setup because we know the app will be rather small and we don't want to use <i>redux</i> or other similar libraries for the state management.
+This is quite a good setup because we know the app will be rather small and we don't want to use <i>redux</i> or other similar libraries for state management.
-There are a lot of good material, for example  [this article](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe), about this approach to state management.
+There are a lot of good materials, like [this article](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe), about this approach to state management.

 The approach taken in this app uses the React [context](https://reactjs.org/docs/context.html) that, according to its documentation:

 > <i>... is designed to share data that can be considered "global" for a tree of React components, such as the current authenticated user, theme, or preferred language.</i>

 In our case, the "global", shared data is the application state <i>and</i> the dispatch function that is used to make changes to data.
-In many ways our code works much like the Redux-based state management we used in [part 6](/en/part6), but is more lightweight since it does not require the use of any external libraries.
+In many ways, our code works much like the Redux-based state management we used in [part 6](/en/part6), but is more lightweight since it does not require the use of any external libraries.
 This part assumes that you are at least familiar with the way Redux works, e.g. you should have covered at least [the first section](/en/part6/flux_architecture_and_redux) of part 6.

 The [context](https://reactjs.org/docs/context.html) of our application has a tuple containing the app state and the dispatcher for changing the state.
 The application state is typed as follows: